brunocodutra/metal/doc/manual.md

 whereas Boost.Hana does not.
 Check out \ref SFINAE for a real world example of the limitations of Boost.Hana with this respect.

-Moreover, since Metal \ref concepts are defined by their type signatures, it is always safe to use template pattern matching on them to partially specialize class templates or overload function templates, while the types of most Boost.Hana objects is left unspecified and thus cannot be used for these purposes.
+Moreover, since Metal [concepts](#concepts) are defined by their type signatures, it is always safe to use template pattern matching on them to partially specialize class templates or overload function templates, while the types of most Boost.Hana objects is left unspecified and thus cannot be used for these purposes.

 Why isn't std::integral_constant always a Number? {#FAQ_numbers}
 --------------------------------------------------------------------------------